What is E-Waste and how can we create a more sustainable policy?

 What is E-Waste: Reduce Your E-Waste Today – Facts and Statistics.

 - Global e-waste is growing.
 In fact, it is the fastest growing waste stream in the world, with predicted 25-50 billion connected devices.

 - Globally, the volume of electronic waste is projected to grow by 33%.

 - Nearly 50 million tons of e-waste was produced last year, worldwide.
 So that works out at nearly 15 pounds for every person on planet Earth!

 - This e-waste contains hundreds of different materials and toxic substances.
 So this list includes lead, arsenic, cadmium, mercury and flame retardants.
 So all of these leach into the environment during e-waste disposal with primitive methods, posing serious risks to environmental and human health.

 - Incredibly, on a global basis, only 13% of e-waste is recycled.

 - The US only recycled 66% of its millions of equipment in 2010 (MIT Study).
 So the devices not recycled ended up in Hong Kong, Latin America, and the Caribbean.
 Why?
-Because it’s cheap to export your problem to poor countries.
+Because it’s inexpensive to export your problem to poor countries.